 The CVM Signature Program in Infectious Diseases & Biodefense integrates multidisciplinary research in animal, human, and ecosystem health.
 The research includes basic and mechanistic studies of:

 - host-pathogen interactions,

 Collaborative Research Relationships

-Infectious disease researchers at the College of Veterinary Medicine and Biomedical Sciences are actively engaged in cross-college collaborations through their membership in the university-wide intercollegiate faculties of Genetics, Virology and Toxicology.
-There are significant collaborative efforts between faculty and researchers at the College of Veterinary Medicine, the College of Agriculture and Life Sciences (COALS), Texas Agrilife Research and Extension, Texas Veterinary Diagnostic Laboratory (TVMDL), the Office of the State Chemist (OTSC), and the Health Science Center (HSC).
+Infectious disease researchers at the CVM are actively engaged in cross-college collaborations through their membership in the university-wide Interdisciplinary Faculties of Ecology & Evolutionary Biology (EEB), Genetics, Virology, and Toxicology.
+There are significant collaborative efforts between faculty and researchers at the CVM, the College of Agriculture and Life Sciences (COALS), the Texas A&M AgriLife Research & Extension, the Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL), the Office of the State Chemist (OTSC), and the Texas A&M Health Science Center (HSC).

-- the Texas A&M Agrilife Research “Scientific Roadmap” (improve agricultural production and efficiencies through advances in animal and plant breeding and health, use risk analysis to minimize the impacts of foodborne hazards and biosecurity threat agents, prevent transmission of human disease agents through insect/pest control)
+- the Texas A&M Agrilife Research “Scientific Roadmap” (to improve agricultural production and efficiencies through advances in animal and plant breeding and health, use risk analysis to minimize the impacts of foodborne hazards and biosecurity threat agents, prevent transmission of human disease agents through insect/pest control)

-Graduate Studies in Infectious Diseases and Biodefense
+Infectious Diseases & Biodefense Trainees